 I've been creating content here at RunDreamAchieve since November of 2011.
 I wrote articles here when there were no visitors and continue to provide mainly free content here and on the RunDreamAchieve YouTube Channel.
-It has been and will remain a commitment of mine to provide the best consulting services that I can here for runners of all abilities and from around the world.
+It has been and will remain a commitment of mine to provide the best consulting services that I can for runners of all abilities and from around the world.

 My aim is to help to motivate you through the days you don't want to get out of the door and to show you what you are capable of.
 What you get out of free content here on this website, the pain content at the RunDreamAchieve University will dictate your overall success.
 You cannot just listen to my advice and do no more.
 We have to apply what we learn.